 Surrogacy is one of the debatable fertility treatments under assisted reproductive technologies (ARTs).
 The involvement of a third party throughout the birth of a child raises many social and ethical questions.
 But surrogacy gives a chance to infertile couples who are unsuccessful to have their biological child/ children through other fertility treatment options including IVF and gamete donation services.

 Adoption and its consequences

 If you think about not opting for surrogacy and searching for alternatives, then the search result provides the least options.
 Adoption is one of the most common alternatives to surrogacy.
-Although, raising a child is always the happiest moments for parents, but both pros and cons are comparable between surrogacy and adoption.
+Although, raising a child is always the happiest moment for parents, but both pros and cons are comparable between surrogacy and adoption.

 Read Also: Surrogacy in India Alternative

 The mutual matching process in surrogacy makes it more compatible for both intended parents and surrogates.
 Whereas in adoption, the birth mother has the ultimate right to choose the family where she wants to place her child.

-In surrogacy, the stringent screening process is followed to select surrogate and intended parents have more control over prenatal care.
+In surrogacy, the stringent screening process is followed to select surrogates and intended parents have more control over prenatal care.
 Such possibilities are negligible in adoption.
 The information on the social and medical history of the mother of the adopted child is completely dependent upon the intention of the self-disclosure of the mother.

-Ravi sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

-His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation and surrogacy.
+His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation, and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.